MapRock/TimeMolecules/tutorials/ai_agent_skills/readme.md

 If the consumer stumbles on this repository, https://github.com/MapRock/TimeMolecules/blob/main/README.md, there is information for the consumer to navigate the repo.

+## Notes to AI Agents exploring the time TimeSolution database:

+- In production, a "function" (ex.
+Azure Function, AWS Lamba Function) will be deployed that executes a "headless" version of time_molecules_agent_demo_retrofit.py.
+If you're just figuring out Time Molecules (the implemented database is named TimeSolution), assume this.

 ### Demo & Indexing Scripts

 | Script                     | Purpose |